paulrobertlloyd/paulrobertlloyd-content/articles/2013-12-22-redesigning_24_ways.markdown

 ## Moving to code

-By the time dConstruct arrived in September, I had enough elements to present an initial direction to Drew and the rest of the _24 ways_ team.
+By the time dConstruct arrived in September, I had enough elements to present an initial direction to Drew and the rest of the ""24 ways"" team.
 They loved what they saw, but frustratingly, I couldn’t progress beyond this stage.
 I had a clear idea for index pages (inspired in part by the design of the [New York Times skimmer][13]), yet few ideas for how this might translate to other pages.

 With the deadline fast approaching, I abandoned Sketch and headed for the browser.
 Having already marked up the site (using [Barebones][14] to provide generic styling) I introduced elements of the new design and observed how it cascaded down and throughout pages.
 Soon enough, the design was informing the markup, which in turn was informing the design.
 A visual language was developing in front of me.